lazaret/anuket/docs/anuket_tutorial.rst

 * installed the virtualenv_ and pip_ packages
 * activated the `tutorial` isolated environment

-When you will have finish the tutorial, you can get rid of everything we done by just deleting the /tutorial directory.
+When you will have finished the tutorial, you can get rid of everything we done by just deleting the */tutorial* directory.

 Install Anuket